Railroad Terms

 A rail yard with a hill.
 Cars are cut off in motion at the top of the hump and gravity pulls the cars to the classification tracks.

-Iron Bender
+Iron bender

 Switchman.

-Jerkwater Town
+Jerkwater

 A small town with few facilities, identified on the railroad only by the existence of a water plug.

-Join the Birdies, To
+Join the birds (To)

-Joint Facilities
+Joint bar

 Any facilities owned by two or more railroads.

-Journal Box
+Journal box

 Metal box around an axle bearing for holding a lubricant saturated pad next to the wheel bearing.